dapassoftware/sbt-cxf/README.md

 - `cxfFlags := Seq("-validate", "-verbose", "-xjc -Xequals -XhashCode -XtoString")` - The CXF flags that are applied for all WSDLs in the project
 - `cxfTarget := sourceManaged / "cxf"` - The directories to place the generated sources; using SBT defaults this would be `target/scala-2.xx/src_managed/cxf/<id>/`
 - `cxfWsdls := Seq.empty[Wsdl]` - The WSDLs to generate the classes for, defaults to empty which skips generation
+- `cxfLogLevel := "info"` - Log level of the wsdl2java binary, one of: ('trace', 'debug', 'info', 'warn', 'error' or 'off').
+If not specified, defaults to 'info'

 ### WSDL settings

 ## History